PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning.md

 When you read an object, you specify the version as part of the path.
-If you specify a version that is different from the object's persisted version, Kubernetes returns the object to you at the version you requested, but the persisted object is neither changed on disk, nor converted in any way (other than changing the `apiVersion` string) while serving the request.
+If you specify a version that is different from the object's persisted version, PlaidCloud returns the object to you at the version you requested, but the persisted object is neither changed on disk, nor converted in any way (other than changing the `apiVersion` string) while serving the request.
 You can request an object at any version that is currently served.